puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-security-models/index.md

   Together, 'netconfReferenceModuleName' and 'netconfEncryptedPathsModuleName' can be used for auto-loading of encrypted paths for different versions of devices.

+!!!
+If 'default' YANG repository contains module with encrypted-paths without defined YANG revision and device does not already provide encryption capability, then encrypted-paths module is used as the last resort during installation of device ('netconfReferenceModuleName' and matching of revisions are ignored).
+!!!

 ### Device installation

 There are 2 settings related to encryption in the 'install-node' RPC request: